Base Layout

 - So maybe not wait until 100, unless you get speed up fast like some people do?

-- The experience before 60 WPM doesn't actually fully reflect either.
+- So the experience before 60 WPM doesn't actually fully reflect anything useful either.

 - Note: Since everyone has different base speed and learn at different paces, obviously the numbers here should be adjusted to your situation.